elenash/open_model_zoo/demos/python_demos/face_recognition_demo/README.md

                         specific image to the images gallery (and it leads to automatic dumping images to the same folder on disk).
-                        If it is, then the user should specify the name for the image in the open window and press 'Enter'.
+                        If it is, then the user should specify the name for the image in the open window and press `Enter`.
-                        If it's not, then press 'Escape'.
+                        If it's not, then press `Escape`.
 The user may add new images for the same person by setting the same name in the open window.